-Participation in NFIRS is state-mandated by Arizona Revised Statue and requires all departments to submit monthly.
+The Office of the State Fire Marshal has determined that NFIRS is the uniform system of reporting fires, as prescribed in Arizona Revised Statute A.R.S.
+37-1383.
 A department should submit reports for one month by the 20th of the following month (i.e. October reports should be submitted by November 20).
 If a department has not had any runs for a month, that department should submit a No Activity report.
 Reporting requirements are the same for volunteer, combo and career departments.
-If information on a report changes please update the report, especially after investigations.
+If information on a report changes, the department should submit a revised report.

 If a department is using a third-party vendor, the reports are submitted by utilizing the Bulk Import Utility. https://www.nfirs.fema.gov/NFIRSWebTools/BulkImportUpload/welcome.do

 Once submissions have been processed departments will receive a response stating what reports were submitted to the database, including details regarding any validation errors.
 No Activity reports are submitted by utilizing the Federal Client Tool DEBI https://www.nfirs.fema.gov/NFIRSWBI/incident/newIncident.action.